scottkleinman/lexos/doc_src/docs/tutorial/cutting_docs.md

 !!! note
     `Machete` assumes that spaces and punctuation between words are preserved, which makes it easier to return the segments as a human-readable string.
 In the example above, our token list did not preserve spaces or punctuation between words.
 As a result, it was necessary to take the extra step of padding each token (although the resulting segments have still lost the original punctuation).
 Steps like this may be necessary when using lists of tokens, depending on how they are created.

-It should be noted that, whilst of the Machete functions will accept either a single text string or a list of text strings, `Machete.split_list()` accepts only a list of token strings.
+It should be noted that, whilst of the `Machete` functions will accept either a single text string or a list of text strings, `split_list()` accepts only a list of token strings.
 If you have multiple lists, you should handle them in a loop (or equivalent list comprehension) as follows:

 ```python
 from lexos.cutter.machete import Machete